 Shot Chart Data

-Analyzing data generated by shot location tagged on Hudl can help you to better understand what your team needs to focus on.
-Specifically, analyzing missed shots can lead to findings that can help coaches work with players on details within the final third.
+Analyzing shot locations can help you better understand what your team needs to focus on.
+Analyzing missed shots specifically can lead to players improving on details within the final third.

 Goal Based Metrics

 Shots to Goal

 How many shots does it take you to score a goal?
 Shooting the ball just to shoot it usually doesn’t work.
 This stat will tell you how efficient your team is in shot attempts so you can help your players improve.
 It's automatically calculated by looking at your shots per game and the amount of goals you score.

 Goal to set: Shot to goal < 5

 Say you have 10 shots per game.
 If you’re scoring a goal every five shots, that results in two goals for your team each game.
 If you’re averaging two goals per game and limiting your opponents to less, that means more wins for your team.
 Find a reasonable expectation and pair that with your team’s goals per game to better gauge your success.

 Every coach wants their team to score more goals—it's how you win.
 If you expect your high octane offensive attack to score more than three goals a game, hold your team to that expectation.

 Goal to set: Goals per game > 2.3

 This number is fairly arbitrary and should reflect your team’s goal output game over game.
 Some of Europe’s most prominent leagues see teams average less than 2.3 per game, but still finish at the top of the league (see Leicester City in 2015-16).
 In general, if you average around 2.5 goals per game, you’ll see more W's on your schedule.